-If you are making a new claim and your partner died on or after 6 April 2017, you need to apply for Bereavement Support Payment (pages 97 to 99).
+If you are making a new claim and your partner died on or after 6 April 2017, you need to apply for Bereavement Support Payment.

 If you have children

 Previously, you could only claim Widowed Parent's Allowance if you were married or in a civil partnership when your husband, wife or civil partner died.